ChristianKniep/QNIBIncBlog/_posts/2014-11-07-Parse-Results-with-go.md

 Oh boy, I realy need to get out of the Moscovian airport, 15 hours is enough.
 But...

 ...at least it gave me some time to spare.
-After adding some MPI Benchmark results to my [recent write-up]({% post_url 2014-11-06-Containerized-MPI-workloads %}}) about my talk at HPC Advisory council I assume we all agree that the uglyness of my bash solution is endless.
+After adding some MPI Benchmark results to my [recent write-up](). about my talk at HPC Advisory council I assume we all agree that the uglyness of my bash solution is endless.
 Please cover your eyes, here we go one more time: